kamoyl/load_balanced_vpn/README.md

 ## ToDo

-- [ ] - finished nearest country servers collecting and using
+- [ ] - Checking if appropriate route tables exists in iproute2/rt_tables - and manage them automatically
+- [X] - checking how many vpn connections is open to close also this one which will not be started (if there were 4 previously, and now there are three, fourth one won't be stopped
-- [ ] - add obfuscating nearest countries servers using
+- [X] - finished nearest country servers collecting and using (checking and calculating ping statistics + load)
-- [ ] - add full automation to find best servers from the closesed locations around country script is run from
+- [X] - add full automation to find best servers from the closesed locations around country script is run from (calculates ping statistics)

 ## Changelog (I'm using [git-release-notes](https://www.npmjs.com/package/git-release-notes))